 Wondering what the "Display Type" field means?
-Whenever you customize a PSAI site conversion tool (or "app"), you'll be able to choose one of three possible Display Types:
+Whenever you add an embedded element to your sitecreate a quote form, a chat bot, or a weather widget, you'll be able to choose one of three possible Display Types:

 1. Button Opens Popup (Floating)